-If you experience a problem with the taste or odor of your water, let the water run for a few minutes to clear the lines or fill a pitcher and allow it to sit for several hours.
+If you experience a problem with the taste or odor of your water, let the water run for a few minutes to clear the lines.

 For more information on taste, odor or color of drinking water, contact us at 432-523-4820.

 Cloudy water from the faucet may be caused by tiny air bubbles in the water similar to the gas bubbles in beer and carbonated soft drinks.
 After a while, the bubbles rise to the top and disappear.

 Usually when water looks dirty, it's due to changes in the way the water system is operating.
 When the flow of water changes directions in the pipes, it agitates settled materials at the bottom of the pipes.
 These changes can be caused by routine water main maintenance, broken fire hydrants or water main breaks.
 The water usually looks dirty for a short time and is drinkable once it clears.

 One way to clear the dirty water out of your pipes is to run all your faucets for a few minutes.
 If the water is still not clear, then do the same thing again every half hour or so.
 The problem should go away within two to four hours.
 If it doesn't, call 432-523-4820.